- By Dana Sparks

 - Don't smoke.
 Smoking decreases the lower esophageal sphincter's ability to function properly.

-Know when to see a doctor
+Know when to see a health care provider

 Seek immediate help if you experience severe chest pain or pressure, especially when combined with other signs and symptoms such as pain in the arm or jaw, or difficulty breathing.
 Chest pain may be a symptom of a heart attack.
 Make an appointment with your doctor if: